aMytho/GlimBoi-Docs/content/docs/intro/introduction.md

 toc: true
 ---

-## Beta Notice

-GlimBoi is in beta.
-There will be bugs and other issues.
-I will issue patches for any issues found as quickly as possible.

-Please be patient :)

 ## Download

 [Releases Page](https://github.com/aMytho/GlimBoi/releases/latest)

 Start by downloading the installation file for your plaltform (.exe for windows and .deb for linux).
 Windows users can run the .exe file and choose where the bot will be installed.
-Linux users will need a package manager that can extract .deb files.
+Linux users will need a package manager that can run .deb files.
 GDebi will work for this.

+> Windows users will likely see a warning since Glimboi is not registered with the Windows system.

 ### Authorization